 Torque is a Force about an axis.

-Rotational Inertia or Moment of Inertia is the rotation equivalent of mass.
+Moment of Inertia is the rotation equivalent of mass.

 Rotational Kinetic Energy